 Falls are a leading cause of injury and death for nursing home residents.
 A good nursing home assesses patients for risk of falling and institutes a plan to keep them safe.
 But many long-term care facilities lack the proper staffing, training and protocols to prevent falls.

 If your parent or elderly loved one was seriously hurt in a nursing home fall, or you are suspicious about an unexplained injury, call Carter Law Offices at 816-283-3500 for a free case evaluation.
-Our Kansas City nursing home litigation practice represents clients in the K.C. metro area and surrounding counties in both Missouri and Kansas.
+Our nursing home negligence attorneys represent clients in the K.C. metro area and surrounding counties in both Missouri and Kansas.

 Nursing Home Falls — Greater Risk and Greater Harm